COVID-19 alert: Read about eased restrictions for businesses in Greater Brisbane from 1am, Friday 22 January.

 You must have a permit to stock public dams and impoundments.
 Fish stocking involves producing fish fingerlings and releasing them into dams, weirs and rivers.

 - Read the Health management technical guidelines for aquaculture (PDF, 58KB).

-- Find out more about resource allocation authorities (PDF, 35KB).
+- Find out more about resource allocation authorities.